jvillenap/CMS-Secured-by-Blockchain/README.md

 ---

-## What we are going to use to develop this HoL
+## What do we need to develop this HoL?

 <details>
   <summary>Oracle Blockchain</summary>